 - Large businesses can learn from small business ingenuity, innovation, agile management, customer service, workplace culture and diversity.

 Small businesses are often seen as the little guys, but they actually make up the majority of the U.S. economy.
-As a small business owner, it is important to know the value of your business and how you impact those around you – including big companies.
+As a small business owner, you should know the value of your business and how you impact those around you – including big companies.

-According to the U.S. Small Business Administration (SBA), small businesses account for 99.7% of firms with paid employees, and they make up more than one-third of known U.S. exporting value.
-What's more, from 2000 to 2017, small businesses accounted for more than 65% of net new job creation.
+According to the U.S. Small Business Administration (SBA), small businesses account for 99.7% of companies with paid employees, and more than one-third of known U.S. exporting value.
+What’s more, from 2000 to 2017, small businesses accounted for more than 65% of net job creation.

 With such a large footprint in the U.S. economy, it’s clear that small businesses are the backbone of America.